shockbytes/Warehouse/README.md

 stored data from the "leading" box.

 ### Leading Box
-A `Warehouse` can have an optional "leading box", which will be the single source of truth, in cases where conflicts may happen.
+A `Warehouse` has a "leading box", which will be the single source of truth, in cases where conflicts may happen.
 For example, a local `Realm` database could be the "leading box",
 while having a custom REST data backend implementation (which relies on a network connection).

 This is an optional feature and can be configured via the `WarehouseConfiguration`.

+### BoxOperation Ledger
+TODO Describe Ledger concept

 ### Internal / External data representation
 The key idea of `Warehouse` is to separate the object persistence of the rest of the code.